Eagles announce 2 roster moves

 - Oops!Something went wrong.Please try again later.

-Roster Moves: Eagles have signed LB Christian Elliss to the practice squad and placed LB Davion Taylor on Reserve/Injured. pic.twitter.com/qbNA4Sw9Wj
+Roster Moves: The Eagles have promoted T/G Brett Toth from the practice squad to the active roster and placed T/G Jack Driscoll on Reserve/Injured. pic.twitter.com/09bHLAOx8o